nora-soderlund/cloudflare-d1-backups/README.md

 - `cloudflarePlan`: any of `"Free" | "Pro" | "Business" | "Enterprise"`, this sets the respective `maxBodySize`, defaults to `"Free"` (100 MB).
 - `maxBodySize`: the maximum body size for R2 bucket uploads in MB, this depends on your plan, unless you're using Enterprise with a custom size, leave this unset.
 - `queryLimit`: the row offset limit for each SELECT query, defaults to 1000.
 Alter depending on your row size.
+- `excludeTablesData`: name of the tables from which you do not want to include data, ['example1'] (Array)

 ## Restoring a backup
 Assuming you've downloaded the backed up SQL file from your R2 bucket: `npx wrangler d1 execute <database> --file=<backup.sql>`